Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Rheinpark

 While the spectacular Landschaftspark is famous beyond Duisburg’s city limits, there is another humongous greenery built on a former industrial site.
 For over 150 years, the banks of the river Rhine served mainly industrial purposes.
 This way, these embankments were inaccessible to the citizens.
 Since 2008, the huge area has been gradually modified.
-For instance, incredible 3,000 trees were planted on the lawns.
+For instance, an incredible 3,000 trees were planted on the lawns.

 Beach club in Duisburg on the river Rhine